 At Prime the first of the antiphons used at Vespers and Lauds is sung with the festal psalms (Ps.
 53, 118i & 118ii).
 In the short responsory the versicle Qui natus es is sung.
 The short lesson is In plateis.
 At the Hours the hymns are sung with the Doxology and tone of the Incarnation.

 Mass is sung after Terce.
 In some countries a blessing of seeds, figs, grapes or other fruits takes place (the fruits in question depending on the climate of the place.
 The introit is Salve, sancta Parens, the Gloria is sung, in said Masses the second collect is of St. Hadrian, the Creed is sung and the preface is of the BVM, Et te in Nativitate.

-At Second Vespers all is sung as yesterday except the antiphon on the Magnificat which is proper, Nativitas tua etc., and after the collect of the feast a commemoration is sung of St. Gorgonius.
+At Second Vespers all is sung as yesterday except the antiphon on the Magnificat which is proper, Nativitas tua etc., and after the collect of the feast commemorations are sung of the Sunday (the antiphon on the Magnificat being In omnibus his for the Saturday before the second Sunday of September) and of St. Gorgonius.